-While dog breeds vary widely in size, there’s not as much size variance when it comes to cats.
+While dog breeds vary widely in size, there’s not as much size difference when it comes to cats.
 Some cat breeds, like Maine Coons, can grow to record-breaking proportions, but the average adult cat weighs around 10 pounds.
 However, it’s common for perfectly healthy cats to weigh around five pounds (the Siamese is a good example) or come in at a hefty 20-plus pound weight (like Maine Coons or Norwegian Forest Cats).

-When it comes kitten weight, the general guideline is that your fur baby should weigh roughly her age in months.
+When it comes to kitten weight, the general guideline is that your fur baby should weigh roughly her age in months.
 For example, a healthy weight for a 1-month-old kitten is one pound, whereas a 4-month-old kitten should weigh approximately four pounds.
 Bear in mind that this is a general guideline, and the most important thing is your kitten’s health.
 You should always consult your veterinarian if you believe your kitten isn’t gaining weight like she should.
 By the time your kitten reaches six months of age, her weight gain varies more depending on their breed.

 How much weight should a kitten gain each week?